FAW Jiefang

 FAW Jiefang is a truck manufacturing company headquartered in Changchun, Jilin, China, and a wholly owned subsidiary of FAW Group.
 It is the largest manufacturer of heavy trucks in China.
 FAW Jiefang was established in 2003 and has more than 22,000 employees, building more than 500 different models of 5-30 ton trucks.
 It has an annual production capacity of around 200,000 vehicles.

 History

 FAW Jiefang began as the FAW Car Co., Ltd, with its founding in 1953.
 The first truck rolled off of the lines in 1956.
 The technology came by way of Russia (Soviet Union).

+In December 2020, FAW Group announced the restructure of FAW Bestune and FAW Jiefang.
+The Bestune was transferred from FAW Car to FAW Corporation Limited (FAW Group) and will operated independently as a wholly owned subsidiary of FAW Group.
+FAW Jiefang was set to listed in the capital market.

+In December 2022, the FAW Group announced the transfer of 17.02% FAW Jiefang share to Bestune, providing financial support to Bestune.

+On October 24, 2023, FAW and Huawei stepped up their strategic partnership by signing a MoU that involves the cooperation in such fields as AI, intelligent driving, and intelligent cockpit.

 Subsidiaries and divisions

 FAW Jiefang is made up of other subsidiaries and divisions.

 Qingdao Truck Division

 The Qingdao Truck Division, located in Qingdao, China, merged into FAW Group in 1993, and later was assigned to the FAW Jiefang company.
 This subsidiary has 2,900 employees, and produces over 70,000 units per year.